utep-cs-systems-courses/python-intro-kmora2b/Readme.md

 incompatible with 2*.
 As a result, Python 2.7 remains popular.
 All of our examples were ported to 3.* during the summer of 2018.
 We (mildly) encourage students to use that dialect of Python.

+## Word Count

+### Usage

+To read in the file with wordCountTest.py, please provide a command line argument with the input filename as so:
+`$ python wordCount.py <filename>`

+Heres an additional example with speech.txt

+`$ python wordCount.py speech.txt`